hotspotbilling/phpnuxbill/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Error connecting to router is not a bug, is your router port is not accessable, ask community for help, go to discussion or telegram group

 **To Reproduce**
 Steps to reproduce the behavior: